EricZinda/Perplexity/docs/devvocab/devvocabFileDirectoryNames.md

             yield from yield_from_fw_seq(state, x_phrase, combined_value)
 ~~~

-You can see that the two new ones have logic to combine the strings they are passed into a single string and return the objects that this string represents using `yield_from_fw_seq()`.
-But now we have a dilemma: we don't want each `fw_seq` in a multiword string to convert the substring into objects, we only want this to happen on the *final* `fw_seq`, the one that creates the final string.
+You can see that the two new `fw_seq` implementations have logic to combine the `QuotedText` objects they are passed into a `QuotedText` object.
+It then returns the objects that this string represents using `yield_from_fw_seq()`.

+Now we have a dilemma: we don't want each `fw_seq` in a multiword string to convert the substring into objects, we only want this to happen on the *final* `fw_seq`, the one that creates the final string.
 We can detect this case by noticing that the final `fw_seq` is the only one whose introduced variable is used by something *other than* another `fw_seq`.
 The non-final ones are only consumed by other `fw_seq` as you can see in the MRS above.

 So, we can build a helper to detect if a `fw_seq` predication is the final one:
 ~~~